hybridgroup/gobot/platforms/microbit/README.md

 ### Using Microbit with GPIO and AIO Drivers

+The IOPinDriver is a special kind of Driver.
+It supports the DigitalReader, DigitalWriter, and AnalogReader interfaces.

-The IOPinDriver is both a Driver, as well as an Adaptor.
-This means you can use it as the Adaptor for any gpio or aio Driver.
-In this example, we are just using the normal `gpio.ButtonDriver` and `gpio.LedDriver`:
+This means you can use it with any gpio or aio Driver.
+In this example, we are using the normal `gpio.ButtonDriver` and `gpio.LedDriver`:

 ```go
 package main